Militia Acts of 1792: Background

 The Militia act's origins can be traced to "An Act for ordering the Forces in the several Counties of this Kingdom" by the English Parliament in 1665.

 A committee was formed on April 7, 1783, headed by Alexander Hamilton, also including James Madison, to determine what the Military Peace Establishment of the country should be post-revolution.
-Hamilton first presented the committees plan on June 18, just two days before what would become known as the Pennsylvania Mutiny of 1783.
-After Congress reestablished itself in Trenton, New Jersey, the committee's report was again presented on October 23.
+Hamilton first presented the committee's plan on June 18, just two days before what would become known as the Pennsylvania Mutiny of 1783.
+After Congress reestablished itself in Trenton, New Jersey, the committee's altered report was presented on October 23.

 It was understood at the time that the president did not have the independent power under the United States Constitution to call out the militia and required statutory authorization by United States Congress to do so.

 The Militia Acts were passed following the enormous losses suffered by General Arthur St. Clair's forces at the Battle of the Wabash in 1791, when nearly 1,000 Americans died in battle against the Western Confederacy of American Indians.
 There was widespread fear that Indian forces would exploit their victory during the recess of Congress.
 St. Clair's defeat was partly blamed on his army's poor organization and equipment.
 Upon the final required ratification enabling the Second Amendment reaching Congress January 8, 1792, Congress passed the Militia acts that May, the second on the last day before adjournment.